open-sauced/intro/docs/becoming-a-maintainer/communication-and-collaboration.md

 >
 > I hope you find this feedback helpful.
 If there's anything I can do to support you, please let me know."

+In the [next chapter](maintaining-code-quality.md), we will talk about maintaining code quality and documentation.

 <footer>
   <a href="https://github.com/open-sauced/intro/blob/main/docs/becoming-a-maintainer/communication-and-collaboration.md">✏️ Edit this page</a>
 </footer>